 b.
 Could reduce costs by $20,000 per year per manhole

 This method for identifying inflow and infiltration typically involves residential areas.
-A blower is set up over a neighborhood manhole and non-toxic smoke is pumped through the sewer line.
+According to Paul Kubesh, SEH water resources lead technician, a blower is set up over a neighborhood manhole and non-toxic smoke is pumped through the sewer line.
 The smoke is pressurized and follows the path of any leaks in the system, revealing the location of the inflow and infiltration.
 Sources of inflow and infiltration can be cracks in the sewer pipes themselves, roof drains, cleanout caps inside homes, damaged or faulty manholes, or a cross-connection between a storm sewer and a sanitary sewer.

 After smoke testing reveals inflow and infiltration, there are a number of things you can do to reduce or eliminate it.
 However, depending on where the leaks are found, the fixes can fall on homeowners.
 These are things like disconnecting the roof drains and fixing the cleanout caps.
 If the testing reveals leaks in the city connections, you may have to eliminate the storm and sanitary cross connections.
 This can be costlier, but yields great savings over time.
 A vent improperly connected to the sanitary sewer can produce more than 50 gpm during a rainfall event.
 This can cost thousands of dollars each year in treatment costs and increases the potential for exceeding the capacity of the collection system.